 - Use Rocks as a Barrier

 One of the most straightforward solutions to stop your digger from going under the fence is using rocks as a barrier along your fence line.
-It works fine for small or medium-sized dogs as they are unable to move them physically.
+It works fine for small or medium-sized dogs as they cannot move physically.
 However, if you have a bigger dog breed, you might want to use bigger rocks to block your dog away from the fence.
-Some homeowners like the aesthetic look of the stones in their garden, so if you are one of them, use your imagination also to make it functional.
+Some homeowners like the aesthetic look of the stones in their garden, so if you are one of them, use your imagination to make it functional.

 - Concrete Footer

-To keep your dog from digging under the fence, you can mix some of the anti-digging techniques.
+To keep your dog from digging under the fence, you can mix some anti-digging techniques.
 What you need to do is just to put some thought into landscaping and see what fits your yard best.
-For example, you can consider planting some bushes.
-Using sturdy, ornamental grasses and putting some rocks to the perimeter of your fence by making it more dig-proof.
+For example, you can consider planting some bushes and using sturdy, ornamental grasses, and putting some rocks on the perimeter of your fence by making it more dig-proof.
 Therefore, it is a win-win situation as you can also add some aesthetic value to your property.

 Use Deterrent Spray

-The idea of using a deterrent spray is to make your dog’s digging area unappealing.
-Dogs are sensitive to smells so you can spray some black pepper, chili or any spicy sauce around the perimeter of your fence.
-Once your dog smells it, it will probably make him sneeze, and he will not be tempted to getting close anymore.
-To make sure your dog avoids the specific area, you will have to repeat this procedure every two weeks by spraying all the digging holes and areas.
-But, this method may not work for some of the dogs, but since it doesn’t need much investment, you can always try it.
+Using a deterrent spray is to make your dog’s digging area unappealing.
+Dogs are sensitive to smells, so you can spray some black pepper, chili, or any spicy sauce around the perimeter of your fence.
+Once your dog smells it, it will probably make him sneeze, and he will not be tempted to get close anymore.
+To ensure your dog avoids the specific area, you will have to repeat this procedure every two weeks by spraying all the digging holes and areas.
+But this method may not work for some dogs, but since it doesn’t need much investment, you can always try it.

 And if all Else Fails?
 Try Alternatives.

-The size of the pet products market is getting bigger and wider every year.
-There are a lot of smart alternatives when it comes to your dog care, including digging prevention.
+The size of the pet products market is getting bigger and broader every year.
+There are a lot of intelligent alternatives when it comes to your dog care, including digging prevention.
 Here are some of them you can try if you want to control your digger.

 Electric Invisible fences

 Building a physical fence for some of the home and dog owners sometimes is not a choice.
-It requires more maintenance and effort you put while finding the best type that would both restrict your dog and be a budget-friendly.
-On the contrary, the invisible electric fences are a great alternative.
+It requires more maintenance and effort while find the best type to restrict your dog and be budget-friendly.
+On the contrary, invisible electric fences are a great alternative.

-There are two types of invisible electric fences – wired inground and wireless.
+There are two types of invisible electric fences – wired in-ground and wireless.
 They come with unique dog collars that control your dog’s movement.
 Once you set up the fencing perimeter, your dog will be restricted in the area you want him to be.
-It means if he tries to cross the boundaries, he will get a signal and (if he doesn’t stop) a light electric stimulus.
-With proper training, your dog can be kept away from going out of your property and be stopped from digging in certain areas.
+If he tries to cross the boundaries, he will get a signal and (if he doesn’t stop) a light electric stimulus.
+With proper training, a dog can be kept away from going out of your property and be prevented from digging in certain areas.

 Exercise playpens are great for keeping your dog occupied in the yard.
 When your pet is busy, there is less chance he will look for activities that might leave you with a minefield instead of a yawn.
 There are many varieties of playpens you can choose from.
-To provide more space and stability, you should select the outside pen which is made from heavier materials, has sturdy anchors and is big enough.
-Choosing the right material is also essential when you think about a pen’s possibilities to rot or rust.
+To provide more space and stability, you should select the outside pen made from heavier materials, has sturdy anchors, and is big enough.
+Choosing a suitable material is also essential when you think about a pen’s possibility to rot or rust.

 Another smart fencing option is an airlock.
-It is a perfect choice if you want to keep your dog away from your existing fence.
+It is a perfect choice to keep your dog away from your existing fence.
 It’s like a dual-gate system.
 By building a second fence line just a few meters away, you will create an airlock and safely contain your dog.
-Some of the airlocks can also be installed just outside the point of your entrance.
-So if you open a door, your dog gets in the restricted area that is usually designed with the self-closing gates.
+Some of the airlocks can also be installed just outside your entrance point.
+So if you open a door, your dog gets in the restricted area usually designed with the self-closing gates.

 Dogs love their owners, and digging doesn’t mean they want to irritate you or intentionally do harm.
-Maybe they just need your attention?
+Maybe they need your attention?
 Whatever the cause is, prove your love to your pet by taking good care of his needs.
-Hopefully, my thorough guide on how to keep your dog from digging can help you find the right solution.
+Hopefully, my thorough guide on keeping your dog from digging can help you find the right solution.